coffeenmusic/UPNP_Explorer/README.md

 # Motivation
 I just wanted to play around with UPNP device discovery.
 I'm sure you can find better code out there, but I do like the way I condensed down the Action and Argument definitions so it is really easy to see what is available.

+# :abc: Getting Started
 Look at the Example.ipynb to see the commands necessary.
 The jupyter notebook is more descriptive than the README overview below.
+Also the output looks much cleaner in the Jupyter Notebook.

-# Quick Overview
+# :scroll: Quick Overview
 Step 1: Broadcast
 ```
 upnp = UPNP_Explorer() # Broadcast to UPNP Devices